jerrylin4real/survive-the-factory/README.md

 ---
 ### Game Description:
-- Paying tribute to [SCUM on Steam](https://store.steampowered.com/app/513710), SCUM-2D is a survival game built on Phaser 3.
+- Paying tribute to [SCUM on Steam](https://store.steampowered.com/app/513710), Survive The Factory is a survival game built on Phaser 3.
 You are meant to survive as long as possible for the entertainment of tycoons from above:)
 You can read more about the background story of SCUM [here](https://scum-game.fandom.com/wiki/Scum).

 ### Links: